tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/购买指南/计费方式_intl_en.md

 ## Billing Mode

-For more information on SCF billing, please see [Billing Mode](https://intl.cloud.tencent.com/document/product/583/12284), [Product Pricing](https://intl.cloud.tencent.com/document/product/583/12281), and [Notes on Arrears](https://intl.cloud.tencent.com/document/product/583/12283).
+You can estimate the usage and calculate the fees by using the [SCF Price Calculator](https://buy.cloud.tencent.com/price/scf/calculator).
+For more information on SCF billing, please see [Billing Mode](https://intl.cloud.tencent.com/document/product/583/12284), [Pricing](https://intl.cloud.tencent.com/document/product/583/12281), and [Notes on Arrears](https://intl.cloud.tencent.com/document/product/583/12283).

-SCF is pay-per-use service without upfront payment.
-Fees are calculated per hour in **USD**.
-An SCF bill consists of the following three parts (each part is billed according to its statistics and calculation method, and the fees are accurate to 2 decimal places in **USD**).
+SCF is pay-as-you-go hourly in **USD** based on the actual usage.
+An SCF bill consists of the following four parts (each part is billed according to its statistics and calculation method, and the fees are accurate to two decimal places in **USD**).

 * Resource usage fees
-* Invocation volume fees
+* Invocation fees
 * Public network outbound traffic fees
+* Idle provisioned concurrency fees

-For the unit prices of resource usage, invocation volume, and public network outbound traffic, please see [Product Pricing](https://intl.cloud.tencent.com/document/product/583/12281).
-Here, the public network outbound traffic is in GB.
+For the unit prices of resource usage, invocations, public network outbound traffic, and idle provisioned concurrency, please see [Pricing](https://intl.cloud.tencent.com/document/product/583/12281).
+Here, the public network outbound traffic is calculated in GB.
+For more information, please see the "Bill-by-traffic" section in [Network Traffic Billing](https://buy.cloud.tencent.com/price/idc).

 ## Billing Principles

 SCF fees will be incurred by actual loading and execution of function code.
-If the function code is not actually executed, no fees will be incurred.
+If the function code is not actually executed, no fees will be incurred unless provisioned concurrency is configured.
 Below is an example:

 <table>
 	<tr>